pandas-dev/pandas/doc/source/io.rst

 Compression
 ~~~~~~~~~~~

 ``PyTables`` allows the stored data to be compressed.
-Tthis applies to
+This applies to
 all kinds of stores, not just tables.

    - Pass ``complevel=int`` for a compression level (1-9, with 0 being no